-For our U.S. CKD anemia program, we have agreed with our partner, AstraZeneca, to complete enrollment of our Phase 3 studies in the second quarter of 2018, have the last patient visit in the third quarter of 2018, report topline individual study results in the fourth quarter of 2018, and report pooled safety data prior to the submission of the New Drug Application ("NDA") for roxadustat in the first half of 2019.
+For our U.S. CKD anemia program, we completed enrollment of the Phase 3 studies in the second quarter of 2018, and have agreed with our partner, AstraZeneca, to conduct the last patient visit for the Phase 3 studies in the third quarter of 2018, report topline individual study results in the fourth quarter of 2018, and report pooled safety data prior to the submission of the New Drug Application ("NDA") for roxadustat in the first half of 2019.

-The China Food and Drug Administration (now reorganized and known as the State Drug Administration ("SDA")) continues to review our NDA submission for the registration of roxadustat to treat anemia for DD-CKD patients and NDD-CKD patients in China.
+In China, the State Drug Administration ("SDA") continues to review our NDA submission for the registration of roxadustat to treat anemia for DD-CKD patients and NDD-CKD patients in China.
 We currently anticipate a market approval decision for our CKD anemia NDA in China by the end of 2018.
-We recently passed an inspection of our manufacturing facility in Cangzhou, Hebei, and received a Pharmaceutical Production Permit, a significant step before certification of this facility for commercial manufacturing of the active pharmaceutical ingredient for roxadustat.